MightyOrm/Mighty/README.md

 ## Code ... please ;)

-TBD - For now, please do refer to the Massive documentation - all of that code still works against Mighty.
-And for examples of code using the new features, as in Massive (sorry, purists, I know it's wrong!), for now please have a look in the tests.
+For now, please do refer to the [Massive documentation](https://github.com/FransBouma/Massive#code-please) - all of that code still works against Mighty, if you simply replace `using Massive` with `using Mighty` and `DynamicModel` with `MightyORM`.

+Also for now, for examples of code using the new features, as in Massive (sorry, purists, I know it's wrong!), please have a look in the tests.

+> Having my own, separate, code sample documentation here *is* urgent - I know.

 ### A note on transactions

-> Note: Mighty now supports transactions.
+Mighty now supports transactions.
 But go easy, they're often not as necessary as you think.
 For instance, you (almost certainly) don't normally update your C# objects within C# 'transactions', do you?
 Yet things work fine.
-Database transactions tend to lock everything up, often unecessarily.
+Database transactions tend to lock everything up, often unnecessarily.
 It is usually far better to use good database design to prevent inconsistent data from even being possible, and then to carry on lightly, treating updates the way you already treat C# updates.
 (Obviously there *are* cases where correct transactional handling is very important, the canonical example being financial software; but database transactions are an expensive solution to an expensive problem - don't think that they come for free, just because they are supported for when you really need them.)

 ## What's next?

 Coming soon:

+- Generically typed return value support, as in Dapper:
+	- E.g. `var contacts = new MicroORM<Contact>(...)`
-- Generically type return value support (e.g. ), like Dapper, whilst still supporting exactly Massive's dynamic return value syntax as well
+	- Whilst also of course still supporting exactly the existing Massive/Mighty dynamic return value syntax, i.e. `var whatever = new MicroORM(...)`
 - Async support
+	- The one bit of Massive that I know isn't ported/supported, yet - because it hasn't been at all urgent at my day job!
+- Firebird database support:
-- Firebird database support (it really should't be hard, if anyone says they need it...)
+	- I've had a look, it really shouldn't be hard (adding MySQL support to Massive took about a week...) - if anyone says they need this... or very likely eventually anyway... (months, not years).

 ## Using Mighty with .NET Web API 2